I decided to create another quick “The Best…” list today rating sites that allow you to create online comic strips.

 These can be excellent opportunities for English Language Learners to be able to focus more time on developing language, writing, and storytelling skills instead of having to focus on creating drawings.
 Of course, I’m not denigrating the role of art in the classroom.
 It’s just that there are a number of online sites that make that part easier, and might make both writing and reading a little more engaging and attractive.

 I’m differentiating “comic strips” from cartoons.
 There are many sites that let you add speech balloons to single images off the Web.
-You can find links to several of them on some of my The Best Ways To Create Online Content Easily & Quickly lists.
+You can find links to several of them at The Best Sites For Online Photo-Editing & Photo Effects.

 The sites here let you tell a story in several frames.